Appeal Guidelines and FAQs

 How long do I have to submit my appeal?

-The usual deadline for appeals is 3 months after the exam board decision has been released.
+The timeframe to submit an academic appeal is 1-month following the publication of the exam boards decision.
 For most courses at undergraduate level, this is usually the end of term module mark releases in January and July.
-However, exclusions apply for
+However, exclusions apply for many FMHLS courses and others.
+If you are unsure of when the relevant exam board is for your appeal, please contact the Hwb Hwb - Swansea University

 Was this article helpful?